Shiga Lin: 2010–2016: Career beginnings and early works

-2017–present: Life after Death
+2017–present: Life After Death

 In 2017, a contractual infringement dispute arose between Warner Music Hong Kong and her management agency StarzPeople.
 Consequently, Lin briefly switched to HMV Music before ultimately signing with The Voice Entertainment in December 2018.
 In 2019, her single "Walk Alone" (孤身走) was among the "Top Ten Most Streamed Songs" of the year on the Joox music streaming platform.
 At The Voice, Lin's public image began to take a positive turn as she participated in television programmes at its parents company, television network TVB, showing a previously unseen side of her personality.
 In 2020, she landed her first major television drama role in Life After Death (2020), portraying an obstetrician with an estranged relationship with her older sister, played by Priscilla Wong.
 Her performance was warmly received.
 Lin also lent her voice to the drama's opening theme song “Little Lies” (小謊言, 2020), which was recognized among Top 3 best television theme songs of the year at the 53rd TVB Anniversary Awards.

 In 2021, Lin's starring role in the musical micro-film A Hundred Miles Song, where she portrayed a murderer, earned her a Bronze Acting Award from the Hong Kong MicroFilm Association.
 The film also received a nomination at the 2021 Rising Sun International Film Festival.
 Lin continued having several other supporting roles in TV dramas including Line Walker: Bull Fight (2020), Murder Diary (2021), Barrack O'Karma 1968 (2022), In the Storm (2022), and Forensic Heroes V (2022).

 Personal life

 Lin and fellow singer-actor Pakho Chau formed a lasting friendship and collaborated on multiple music and film projects.
 Additionally, she developed a close bond with Priscilla Wong and Yoyo Chen after working together on the TV series Life After Death (2020).
-Lin and actor Carlos Chan met on the set of TVB's variety show 12 Summers (2019).
-They married in April 2023, and welcomed their daughter Camila in July 2024.
+Lin met actor Carlos Chan on the set of TVB's variety show 12 Summers (2019); they married in April 2023 and had a daughter, Camila, in July 2024.